Robotic-Proyects/Spider_robot/README.md

 ## Credits / Acknowledgements

-The original 3D design of the robotic spider was created by a contributor on **[Thingiverse]([https://www.thingiverse.com/](https://www.thingiverse.com/thing:1677703))**.
+The original 3D design of the robotic spider was created by a contributor on **[Thingiverse](https://www.thingiverse.com/thing:1677703)**.

 We have **modified and adapted** the design to suit our robotic platform and integrate it with our ROS 2 control system.

 Full credit for the original design goes to the creator, whose work inspired and enabled this project.
-Please refer to the original Thingiverse page for license and usage terms.